-A relatively large number of people in Pacific Grove telecommute to their jobs.
-Overall, about 8.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.71% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Pacific Grove is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Pacific Grove is a somewhat ethnically-diverse city.
+Pacific Grove is a very ethnically-diverse city.
 The people who call Pacific Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pacific Grove residents report their race to be White, followed by Asian.
 Pacific Grove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.43% of the city’s residents.
-Important ancestries of people in Pacific Grove include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 10.21% of the city’s residents.
+Important ancestries of people in Pacific Grove include German, English, Irish, Italian, and European.

 The most common language spoken in Pacific Grove is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.